Lunexa-Project/Lunexa/README.md

 ## IMPORTANT!!!

-I wanted to update you on the development of Lunexa.
+I wanted to update anyone who reads this on the development of Lunexa.
 We are currently working on improvements to make the platform more stable after the issues encountered during the previous launch.
 I acknowledge that it wasn't a great launch, and I'm dedicated to addressing the problems, including syncing and transaction issues.

 I'm working on Lunexa in my spare time as I manage other responsibilities in life.
 My goal is to ensure that version Alpha-v0.2.0 is stable and ready for the next relaunch and testing.
 I appreciate the ongoing support from everyone and hope you'll continue to back this project.